 Categories

 Exercise 4: Brainstorming Solutions

 Research has demonstrated that, when it comes to either very simple or very complex problems, brainstorming on our own is more productive than brainstorming in a group.
-And when problems are moderately complex, brainstorming in a group wins out over brainstorming on your own.
-I’ll leave it to you to decide where your goal falls […]
+When problems are moderately complex, brainstorming in a group wins out over brainstorming on your own.
+I’ll leave it up to you to decide where your goal falls […]

+Categories